asyncapi/website/README.md

 You can access the live development server at [localhost:8080](http://localhost:8080).

+### Spin up Gitpod codespace
+In order to prepare and spin up a Gitpod dev environment for our project, we configured our workspace through a [.gitpod.yml](/.gitpod.yml) file.

+To spin up a Gitpod codespace, go to http://gitpod.io/#https://github.com/asyncapi/website.

 ### Build

 To build a production-ready website, run the following command: